skyblockstats/skyblock-assets/README.md

 TypeScript library for getting urls (hosted on GitHub) to Hypixel SkyBlock item images from several resource packs.

+To generate and optimize the texture packs, run `npm run generate`.
+This requires [Oxipng](https://github.com/shssoichiro/oxipng) to be installed.
+Optimization will take a few minutes.

 ## Pack versions

 [Ectoplasm](https://hypixel.net/threads/2239953) - Completionist's Update